Pål Trøan Aune

-Pål Trøan Aune (born 29 March 1992) is a Norwegian cross-country skier.
+Pål Trøan Aune (born 29 March 1992) is a Norwegian, former cross-country skier.

 He made his World Cup debut in December 2013 in Asiago, a sprint race.
 Competing in nothing but sprint, he collected his first World Cup points with a 20th place in February 2015 in Östersund.
 He improved to a ninth place in December 2017 in Lillehammer, seventh in January 2018 in Dresden, sixth in March 2019 in Drammen and fourth in January 2020 in Dresden.

+He announced his retirement from cross-country skiing on March 27, 2023.

-He represents the sports club Steinkjer SK.
+He represented the sports club Steinkjer SK.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).